Chief Prosecutor Defies Justice Minister’s Standing in Hedge Fund Probe

-Anchor: Prosecutor General Yoon Seok-youl appeared at a parliamentary audit this Thursday, refuting the Justice Ministry's accusations that he is responsible for the prosecution’s allegedly lackadaisical probe into the Lime hedge fund scandal.
-Yoon took his long-standing feud with Choo to another level at the parliament, arguing that it is unlawful for Justice Minister Choo Mi-ae to remove him from overseeing the ongoing probe.
+Prosecutor General Yoon Seok-youl appeared at a parliamentary audit this Thursday, refuting the Justice Ministry's accusations that he is responsible for the prosecution’s allegedly lackadaisical probe into the Lime hedge fund scandal.
+Yoon took his long-standing feud with Justice Minister Choo Mi-ae to another level at the parliament, arguing that it is unlawful for Choo to remove him from overseeing the ongoing probe.

 Speaking at the National Assembly’s audit of the prosecution Thursday, Prosecutor General Yoon Seok-youl fought back against Justice Minister Choo Mi-ae, refuting allegations that he is protecting politicians and investigators involved in the Lime hedge fund scandal.